HEART THINKS EVENTS MATERIALIZE

 This teaching is taught in both ancient wisdom and modern science.
 The Buddha has taught that the most important factor contributing to karma is thought.
 In other words what a person thinks will materialize as events.

 Thus, in terms of depth, this cosmic truth is taught in both ancient wisdom and modern science.
-Long before modern science has established itself as a respectable disciple, the Buddha has taught that the phenomenal world is a function of thought.
+Long before modern science has established itself, the Buddha has taught that the phenomenal world is a function of thought.
 In other words, the world is what we think it is!

 Spend a few minutes to reflect on this cosmic truth.
 The world is what we think it is.